KankakeeCommunityCollege/recover-newsroom/_posts/2024-12-11-kcc-receives-job-training-economic-development-grant.md

 Programs eligible for funding include advanced manufacturing, information technology support, web development, and welding.
 KCC’s has options for industry-recognized credentials in PC support, Java software development, manufacturing production, and welding.

 Grant recipients will receive personalized career planning and assessments.
 Services will include financial literacy education, digital literacy, job search assistance, transportation, and childcare support.
-Students will work with KCC's career planners to outline their goals, identify necessary training, and develop strategies for overcoming obstacles to employment.
+Students will work with KCC’s career planners to outline their goals, identify necessary training, and develop strategies for overcoming obstacles to employment.

 **“**The JTED grant aligns with KCC’s long-standing mission to serve as an anchor institution for economic development in the region,” Boyd said.
 “The college is committed to addressing educational disparities and supporting the local workforce in adapting to a rapidly changing job market.”